Most Overlooked Bookbinding Tools, Part 1

 Rounded corners = professional and smart.

 Now let's get back to books, since that's what we really care about.
-I use corner rounders to transform inexpensive, or free, household paper--like blank greeting cards, cereal boxes and file folders-- into cute covers for little notebooks.
+I use corner rounders to transform inexpensive (or free) household paper--like blank greeting cards, cereal boxes and file folders-- into cute covers for little notebooks.
 Like so:

-Planning to collage on a scrap of cereal box to create a sturdy postcard?
+Thinking about collaging a scrap of cereal box to create a sturdy postcard?
 A corner rounder will spiff that up as well.

 Not to mention the fun of rounding the corners of an accordion to create a collaged artist book....